christianacca/ng2-experiements/src/app/main/change-detection/readme.md

 7. Change "Parent">Child 2 IQ - set to any value and click Change
 8. Change "Parent">Child 2 Score - set to 75 and click Change

+**Bonus problem**

+9. Change "Grand parent">Hair Color - set to brown and click Change
+	* Notice that the Hair Color input alternates between brown and brown!

+This last problem is actually an example of how, by avoiding `ExpressionChangedAfterItHasBeenCheckedError` error, you can trigger an infinite loop in change dectection

 #### Workarounds

 Workarounds (often crazy) to the problems noted above